-Synthetic drugs like Spice and K2 are usually falsely promoted as”safe,””organic” and”legal” highs.
+Synthetic drugs like Spice and Synthetic Marijuana / K2 are usually falsely promoted as”safe,””organic” and”legal” highs.
 The truth is they are technically not legal and are not safe or natural.

 Over 300 people have overdosed in Washington, D.C. only in the past two weeks after swallowing what is supposed to be artificial bud, called K2.
 The catastrophe is offering a glimpse into a wrenching national problem — the Centers for Disease Control and Prevention is monitoring numerous outbreaks throughout the country related to synthetic cannabinoids usage as well as The Food and Drug Administration recently warned of”severe illnesses and deaths” which have resulted from using contaminated synthetic marijuana goods in recent months in many states.